History of Science Museum

 • Text in some of the display cabinets is small

-• 1 accessible toilet
+• There is 1 accessible toilet

 This table contains summary information about the building